symbol/symbol-docs/source/concepts/reward-programs.rst

 - :ref:`supernode-program`: For powerful, high-availability and high-throughput nodes.
 - :ref:`voting-node-program`: For nodes supporting Finalization, |codename|'s fork resolution mechanism.
+- :ref:`early-adoption-node-program`: For nodes that support |codename|'s network from the onset but do not qualify for the Supernode program.
+- :ref:`ecosystem-node-program`: For nodes supporting **both** the NIS1 and |codename| networks.

 In most cases, node owners wishing to benefit from these programs must explicitly **enroll** to them.
 The descriptions below contain **guides** explaining how to enroll to each program.